-Unai Emery succeeds Arsene Wenger as new Arsenal boss
+Unai Emery succeeds Arsene Wenger as Arsenal boss

 After days of speculation, Arsenal have officially announced that former Paris-Saint German coach Unai Emery will succeed Arsène Wenger as their new coach.

-Rumors had been swirling for days in the British media that the Spaniard -- who had previously guided PSG to the Ligue 1 title and won three consecutive Europa League titles with Sevilla -- would be the surprise choice to replace the long-serving Frenchman.
+Rumors had been swirling for days in the British media that the Spaniard -- who has previously guided PSG to the Ligue 1 title and won three consecutive Europa League titles with Sevilla -- would replace the long-serving Frenchman.

 On Wednesday, Emery said in an official statement: "Arsenal is known and loved throughout the world for its style of play, its commitment to young players, the fantastic stadium, the way the club is run.